 In 2021 there are events taking place all over Scotland to celebrate the centenary of the birth in 1921 of George Mackay Brown who has attained international standing as a poet and writer, his work translated into many languages.
-Here in Orkney, the place of his birth, the George Mackay Brown Fellowship has been developing its own programme of events and working too with other organisations to celebrate the centenary, draw new readers to the writer’s work and also to support and encourage new writing.
+Here in Orkney, the place of his birth, the George Mackay Brown Fellowship developed its own programme of events and worked too with other organisations to celebrate the centenary, draw new readers to the writer’s work and also to support and encourage new writing.

 You can see our programme below, beginning with Seven Books, our collaboration with Orkney Library & Archive launched in April this year.